jorismueller/Joris-website/content/work_in_progress/3G/index.md

 publication: ""
 publication_short: ""

-abstract: "Does 3G mobile internet facilitate the diffusion of political movements in and across countries?"
+abstract: "Does 3G mobile internet promote the spread of political movements in and across countries?"

-summary: "Does 3G mobile internet facilitate the diffusion of political movements in and across countries?"
+summary: "Does 3G mobile internet promote the spread of political movements in and across countries?"

 featured: false
 ---